“Quality content” isn’t just about the type of content you create.

 It’s about all the care behind the scenes that makes great content possible.

-Let’s look at 12 important steps meticulous bloggers consistently follow when they produce high-quality work.
+Let’s look at a publishing checklist you can start using today that has 12 important steps meticulous bloggers consistently follow when they produce high-quality work.

 Step #1: Set your publish date and time